-By adding this new requirement, the Scholarship Office hopes to help foster within its scholarship recipients a lasting dedication to social responsibility and citizenship.
+Through this requirement, the Scholarship Office hopes to help foster within its scholarship recipients a lasting dedication to social responsibility and citizenship.
 Students will not only have the opportunity to give back to others, but also have the chance to learn new skills while continuing to build upon existing ones.
 Through volunteering, the Scholarship Office hopes students will be exposed to new perspectives and different ways of thinking about issues within the community.

 Direct Service: working directly with community members or those being served.

-- Tutoring/Mentoring children within the community
+- Mentoring children within the community

 - Assisting the elderly